isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/secure-trade-partnership-stp-stp-plus.md

 -   Have good compliance records with Singapore Customs
 -   Undergo  [TradeFIRST](/businesses/customs-schemes-licences-framework/trade-first) assessment and meet all the mandatory criteria while attaining  the minimum “Intermediate” and “Premium” bands to qualify for the STP and STP-Plus certifications respectively

-Click  [here](/files/businesses/SEB/STP Handbook Jan 2021.pdf) for the Handbook on Secure Trade Partnership
+Click [here](/files/businesses/SEB/STP%20Handbook%20(7%20Sep%202022)_Final.pdf) for the Handbook on Secure Trade Partnership

 ## How to Apply?